 This is why I picked this leaf: it has great veins.
 And I’ve found that by using a straight pin to dig lines into the wet paper, I can make the best veins.

 OK.
-Veins done, we skip to another cell while this one dries.
+Veins done, we skip to another cell while the first one dries.

-Cell 3, done.
-This is a good shot of what the straight pin does to wet watercolor paper — see the veins?
+Note (above): This is a good shot of what the straight pin does to wet watercolor paper — see the veins?
 Not bad, huh?
-Step 4:

 The most boring part of painting a leaf is waiting for the watercolor to dry.
-So, to keep busy, I’ll do the stem.
-Step 5:
+So, to keep busy, I’ll do the stem:

 The reason I’m using mask here is because this leaf has some tiny holes in it: